Official websites use .mil

 Throughout the study, the team conducts environmental, economic, and engineering analyses to compare alternatives.
 The Army Corps compares the cost to implement specific alternatives with the benefits (in the case of flood risk management, this means reduced flood damages) if the alternative is implemented.
 Additionally, the team evaluates if the alternatives are technically feasible from an engineering, environmental, and social standpoint.
 The final product, a feasibility study report, presents science-based decisions and the reasons that led to those decisions.

 The U.S. Army Corps of Engineers signed a Feasibility Cost Sharing Agreement with the Philadelphia Water Department in May of 2019.
-Much of the study work conducted to date includes documenting existing conditions and flooding-related problems, and consideration of various flood risk management measures.
-Several measures have been ruled out including structure elevation and floodwalls due to various technical reasons.
-The following measures/alternatives are still under consideration:
+Study work conducted includes documenting existing conditions and flooding-related problems, analyzing, modeling, and comparing various flood risk management measures.
+Economic, engineering, and environmental analyses have been ongoing.
+Several measures were ruled out earlier in the study including structure elevation, acquisition, and floodwalls.

 Several related efforts conducted by the Philadelphia Water Department and USACE have informed and led to the current ongoing study: